Does everybody at your translation agency know how important you are?

 You support your company’s growth.
 Literally.

-You provide a pool of reliable vendors, analyze and maintain the database, not to mention you constantly come up with new solutions to make the process smoother, more efficient and cost-effective.
+You provide a pool of best translators, analyze and maintain the database, not to mention you constantly come up with new solutions to make the process smoother, more efficient and cost-effective.

 You solve problems, make quick but rational decisions and your choices weigh on the work of the production team and the whole company’s success.